smittytone/PreviewYaml/README.md

 ## Troubleshooting ##

 If PreviewYaml reports that it was unable to render YAML, this is almost certainly caused by a slight malformation of the YAML itself — the error message should help you spot the problem.
 PreviewYaml’s YAML library is quite strict, so YAML malformations which other apps may accept may be rejected by PreviewYaml.
 For this reason, you can optionally tell PreviewYaml to display a file’s raw YAML in the event of a parsing error.
-This option is chosen in PreviewYaml’s **Preferences*- panel and will allow you to QuickLook YAML files, albeit without rendering.
+This option is chosen in PreviewYaml’s **Preferences** panel and will allow you to QuickLook YAML files, albeit without rendering.

 ## Known Issues ##